 Arctic long-term observatory FRAM

-So far stationary devices are complemented with diverse mobile components such as deep-sea robots, ice buoys, gliders, and autonomously operating underwater robots.
+Starting point for FRAM are two AWI long term observatories: the moorings in West Spitsbergen Current and „HAUSGARTEN“, both exisitng for more than 15 years.
+So far stationary devices are complemented with diverse mobile components such as deep-sea robots, ice buoys and autonomously operating underwater robots.
 They are designed to enable a look beyond the moorings and the Hausgarten into the Norwegian Sea and the Arctic Ocean.

 The Fram Strait connects the Arctic Ocean and the North Atlantic.
 Unlike the shallow water conjunction to the Pacific, this connection is up to 5569 metres deep and thus the main region for exchange of water between the Arctic and the global oceans.
 Due to its importance for the global ocean circulation the Fram Strait has long since been a focus area of AWI scientists.